dan-chui/heart-click/README.md

 # Heart Clicks

-Record Likes (Hearts) given by Users.
+Record the number of Likes (Hearts) given by Users for images.
 Inspired by Traversy.

 ## Tech Stack